masak/alma/spec/03-statements.md

 A _block statement_ runs a block, and finishes normally.

-In case of a grammatical conflict between a `{` starting a block statement and a `{` starting an expression statement starting an object literal, it's resolved in favor of the block statement.
+In case of a grammatical conflict between a `{` starting a block statement and a `{` starting an object literal starting an expression statement, parsing resolves this conflict in favor of the block statement.

 ```
 <block-statement> ::= <block>